 After you click the link below, you must create your application account next.
 Then select the "Undergraduate Transfer" application type and begin the online form.
 Be sure to save your personal account login information so you can return to complete your application in more than one session, or to check your application status.

-The priority deadline for Fall 2014 transfer applications is August 1, 2014.
-Fall applicants submitting the online application after this date should request an appointment with an admissions counselor in the Office of Admissions by calling (269) 387-2000.
+The priority deadline for Spring 2015 transfer applications is December 1, 2014.
+Spring applicants submitting the online application after this date should request an appointment with an admissions counselor in the Office of Admissions by calling (269) 387-2000.
 Applicants should bring transcripts from all the schools they have attended to the appointment.
-The Office of Admissions will work with students who complete their application materials in time to enroll for fall, but in some cases admission may need to be deferred to a subsequent term.
+The Office of Admissions will work with students who complete their application materials in time to enroll for spring, but in some cases admission may need to be deferred to a subsequent term.
 Priority registration for Spring 2015 begins October 13, 2014.
-Spring 2015 classes begin on Tuesday, September 2, 2014.
+Spring 2015 classes begin on Monday, January 12, 2015.

 The University performs system maintenance and upgrades on Sundays between 4 a.m. and noon.
 To ensure that you will be able to complete the application and payment process, you should not start or access an existing application during this time.
 We apologize for any inconvenience this may cause.